ynsemrzmz/ynsemrzmz/README.md

 - 👋 Hi, I’m @ynsemrzmz
-- 👀 I’m interested in Embedded Systems
+- 👀 I’m interested in Embedded Systems and Hardware Design
 - 📫 How to reach me : emruzmez@gmail.com and https://www.linkedin.com/in/ynsemrzmz/

 <!---